cmvandrevala/more-than-equations/content/Computer Science/Labs/Queue-Tee Pie.md

 * I should be able to `enqueue(...)` and `dequeue(...)` a `Cutie` object to the queue data structure.
 * If I try to enqueue an object onto the queue while it is full, I should see a message telling me the queue is full.
 The queue should remain unchanged.
 * I should be able to get the current size of the queue via a `size(...)` method (i.e. how many elements are in the queue).
+* You do not have to implement a generic queue structure.
+You can instead have it store `Cutie` objects directly.
+There is an extra credit opportunity to make the queue generic.

 ## 📋 Dev Notes